evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 The vehicle’s maximum weight is 2149 kg (4738 lbs), with a base weight of 1760 kg (3880 lbs).
 This allows for a maximum load of 389 kg (858 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

 A towbar is standard equipment on this model.
-The maximum total weight on a braked trailer is 1000, and on unbraked, it is 750 kg (2205/1653 lbs).
+The maximum total weight on a braked trailer is 1000 kg, and on and unbraked trailer, it is 750 kg (2205/1653 lbs).

 ## Availability & Pricing